Open dumping

 What is open dumping?

-Open dumping is a prevalent municipal solid waste (MSW) management practice, with approximately 2.24 billion tonnes of solid waste generated globally each year.
-Roughly 40 per cent of the world's waste ends up in open dumpsites, particularly in cities in middle and lower-income countries lacking proper waste collection systems.
+Open dumping is a prevalent municipal solid waste (MSW) management practice.
+Each year, approximately 2.24 billion tonnes of solid waste generated globall and roughly 40 per cent of the world's waste ends up in open dumpsites.
+This practice is particularly widespread in middle and lower-income countries, whereformal waste collection systems are limited.
 For example, up to 90 per cent of waste is openly dumped in many African cities, and 45 per cent in the region of Latin America and the Caribbean.

 While open dumping is a cost-effective waste management option, it has significant adverse effects on the environment and public health.
 Emissions from open dumping, including dioxins, furans, mercury and other hazardous substances, contribute to air, water and soil pollution.

-Individuals working at these sites and surrounding communities face a high risk of inhaling and ingesting toxic substances, and there is a threat of diseases spreading due to poor sanitation and the presence of insects and vectors.
+Individuals working at these sites and surrounding communities face a high risk of inhaling and ingesting toxic substances.
+There is also a threat of diseases spreading due to poor sanitation and the presence of insects and vectors.

-Despite regional variations, mismanagement of waste, exemplified by open dumping, is a global critical issue contributing to the triple planetary crisis.
+Despite regional variations, mismanagement of waste, exemplified by open dumping, is a global critical issue contributing to the triple planetary crisis - climate change, biodiversity loss and pollution.

 UNEP’s approach to open dumping

 A solution to this issue extends beyond the closure of open dumpsites.
-UNEP has adopted an integrated waste management approach, collaborating with multiple stakeholders to provide waste collection services, raise awareness on sound waste management, enforce policies and laws, and implement a chain of waste management practices, including recycling and final disposal in an environmentally sound manner, implement monitoring mechanisms, and enhance administrative and institutional capacity.
+UNEP has adopted an integrated waste management approach, collaborating with multiple stakeholders:

 The closure of open dumpsites would significantly contribute to addressing the climate crisis by reducing greenhouse gas emissions, air pollution, and soil contamination.
 It would also lead to improved sanitation and water quality, fostering safer working conditions for informal workers and residents.
 Additionally, economic benefits, such as increased job opportunities in the waste management sector, can be anticipated.